-Surveys were conducted by walking north-south transects at 10-yard intervals through the Project site and 100 yards beyond the Project boundary.
+Surveys were conducted by walking east-west transects at 10-yard intervals through the Project site and 100 yards beyond the Project boundary, except where fences delineated private property to the north.
 The survey techniques used during this assessment have been approved by the U.S. Fish and Wildlife Service for determining the presence or absence of the burrowing owl and desert tortoise and represents an intensive survey effort that resulted in no officially listed or federally protected species being overlooked.

-The elevation of the Project site is approximately 963 feet above sea level.
+The elevation of the Project site is approximately 980 feet above sea level.
 The only natural topographical relief consists of sand hummocks that rise from one to two feet above their base.
-The hummocks have been formed by creosote shrubs that interrupt the flow of sand carrying wind coming from the west of the Mission Creek floodplain.
+The hummocks have been formed by shrubs that interrupt the flow of sand carrying wind coming from the west of the Mission Creek floodplain.
 The Project specific biological assessment indicates there are no naturally occurring springs or permanent aquatic habitats in or near the Project site.
 No blue-line stream (streams or dry washes) are shown on the U.S. Geological Survey (USGS) maps for the Project site nor are there botanical indicators of such corridors.
 The biological report states that there should be no need to obtain streambed alteration permits from state or federal agencies, and no habitat evaluation or state or federal streambed alteration permits are required.

-Soil characteristics are uniform over the entire site.
+Soil characteristics are relatively uniform over the entire site.
 Surface soil is composed of windblown alluvium created by persistent winds from the west.
 This process increased in intensity with the drying out of the Coachella Valley at the close of the Pleistocene epoch ending 10,000 years before present.
 Subsurface soils can be comparatively course sand with some gravel indicating periods of surface water flow in prehistoric time.
 The presence of a few widely scattered boulders also indicates past surface flows.
-Relatively undisturbed desert scrub habitat surround the project site.
+Relatively undisturbed desert scrub habitat occurs to the immediate east and south of the project site.

-The site may be suitable habitat for the Coachella Valley Milk Vetch, Coachella Valley Jerusalem cricket and the Coachella Valley giant sand-treader cricket, and Palm Springs ground squirrel even though none of these species were detected.
-Each of these organisms is covered under the CVMSHCP and mitigation is provided under the plan through the payment of fees.
+The site may be suitable habitat for the Coachella Valley Milk Vetch, Coachella Valley Jerusalem cricket, and the Coachella Valley giant sand-treader cricket.
+The Palm Springs ground squirrel was detected within the site boundaries.
+Each of these Species of Special Concern is covered under the CVMSHCP and mitigation is provided under the plan through the payment of fees.

-No evidence was recorded of breeding migratory birds, including the western burrowing owl, a protected species and one not functionally covered under the Plan.
+Two special-status avian species are potentially occurring within the project, the burrowing owl and the loggerhead shrike.
+No evidence was recorded of the western burrowing owl, a protected species and one not functionally covered under the Plan.
 The site is considered suitable habitat for the owl and owls might take up residence on site at any time.
 Based upon the recommendation of the California Department of Fish & Wildlife, a focused burrowing owl survey should be conducted not more than 30 days prior to site disturbance.
 The burrowing owl is protected in the United States by the Migratory Bird Treaty Act of 1918.
+The loggerhead shrike was observed on two occasions (two observations on July 29, 2016).
+The presence of dense shrubs along the northern boundary of the project may provide suitable nesting sites for this species.
+A loggerhead shrike breeding survey should be conducted if site disturbance occurs between February 1 and May 31.

 The Project lies within the CVMSHCP fee, but does not lie within a Conservation Area of the (CVMSHCP).
 Additionally, the site is not located immediately adjacent to a Conservation Area of the plan and is therefore, not subject to Plan requirements regarding lands adjoining Conservation Areas.

 The Project is required as a standard condition to comply with and pay the relevant CVMHSCP development impact fee.